 HOMCA travel footrest plane pillow for kids

 The HOMCA travel footrest is an inflatable travel pillow that can be used as a travel bed for kids, or for adults to put their feet up in transit.
 It is made from PVC and washable flocking.
-It is easy to inflate and deflate and is portable and lightweight (less than 400g).
+The HOMCA toddler travel pillow is easy to inflate and deflate and is portable and lightweight (less than 400g).
 It also comes in a handy carry bag.
-HOMCA make a range of travel gadgets to help you rest easier on planes.
-I was unable to find a definitive list of airlines which this pillow can be used on.
+HOMCA make a range of travel gadgets to help you rest easier on planes (something that is so handy when you’re travelling with kids!).

 HOMCA travel footrest review